cashapp/protosync/README.md

 ## What problem does this solve?

-Unlike most modern languages, Protobufs does not have a packaging system.
+Unlike most modern languages, Protobufs do not have a packaging system.
 The typical solution to using third party Protobufs then becomes copying those .proto files into your source.
-This tool automates that process by recursively parsing and resolving imports from third party, or your own .proto files.
+This tool automates that process by recursively parsing and resolving imports from third party, or your own, `.proto` files.

 ## Contributing